 Other billfishes are caught with large-scale and artisanal longlines and recreational gear.
-The average annual longline catches of blue marlin and striped marlin during the recent 10-year period (2013-2022) were about 3.2 thousand and 1.7 thousand t, respectively.
-Smaller amounts of other billfishes are taken by longline.
+The average annual longline catches of blue marlin and striped marlin during

 Little information is available on the recreational catches of billfishes, but, the retained catches are believed to be substantially less than the commercial catches for all species, due to catch-and-release practices.